 ‘No evidence’ of paramilitaries behind port threats, says PSNI

-Northern Irish port staff told not to attend work by European Commission over fears for staff safety
+European Commission tells its Northern Irish port staff told not to attend work over safety fears

 File photograph of a lorry boarding a ferry at Larne Port.
 Photograph: Liam McBurney/PA Wire